ArduPilot/ardupilot_wiki/common/source/docs/common-downloading-and-analyzing-data-logs-in-mission-planner.rst

 ===================================

 The LOG_BITMASK parameter controls what message types are recorded in the dataflash.
-Recent versions of the mission planner and ardupilot allow individual messages to be enabled/disabled from the MP's Config/Tuning, Standard Params screen.
+Recent versions of the mission planner and ArduPilot allow individual messages to be enabled/disabled from the MP's Config/Tuning, Standard Params screen.

 .. image:: ../../../images/mp_dataflash_log_bitmask.png
     :target: ../_images/mp_dataflash_log_bitmask.png

-Earlier versions of MP/ardupilot allow selecting the message using a drop-down as shown below.
+Earlier versions of MP/ArduPilot allow selecting the message using a drop-down as shown below.

 .. image:: ../../../images/mp_log_bitmask.png